srid/emanote/README.md

 cd /path/to/notebook
 PORT=8001 emanote

-# Or, to generate static files
+# Or, to generate static files in /tmp/output
+cd /path/to/notebook
 mkdir /tmp/output
-emanote /path/to/notebook gen /tmp/output
+emanote gen /tmp/output
 ```

 For other installation methods, see [here](https://note.ema.srid.ca/start/install).